networkservicemesh/networkservicemesh/docs/guide-kind.md

 [`kind`](kind.sigs.k8s.io) is a tool for running local Kubernetes clusters using Docker container “nodes”.
 Docker is the only prerequisite, it does not require any additional steps, hypervisors etc.

-It is worth noting that `kind` as any other Kubernetes deplyment tool would expect that the machine that hostst the Docker has at lease 4 CPU cores and 4 GB of RAM.
+It is worth noting that `kind` as any other Kubernetes deployment tool would expect that the machine that hosts the Docker has at least 4 CPU cores and 4 GB of RAM.
 That is specifically pointed for OSX users in the official [docs](https://kind.sigs.k8s.io/docs/user/quick-start/).

 ## `kind` lifecycle management